Technical Privacy Metrics: a Systematic Survey: Privacy Metrics

 \subsubsection{$t$-Closeness}

-$t$-closeness modifies $k$-anonymity to bound the distribution of sensitive values.
-It states that the distribution of sensitive values $S_i$ in any equivalence class must be close to their distribution in the overall table $S$.
-In particular, the distance between distributions $d(S,S_i)$, measured using the Earth Mover Distance metric, must be smaller than a threshold $t$~\citep{li_t-closeness:_2007}.
+To prevent attribute disclosure by an adversary with knowledge about the global distribution of sensitive attributes, $t$-closeness modifies $k$-anonymity to bound the distribution of sensitive values.
+It states that the distribution $S_E$ of sensitive values in any equivalence class $E$ must be close to their distribution $S$ in the overall table.
+In particular, the distance between distributions $d(S,S_E)$, measured using the Earth Mover Distance metric, must be smaller than a threshold $t$~\cite{li_t-closeness:_2007}.